ceph/ceph-ansible/README.md

 # Role variables

-Have a look at: `defaults/main.yml`.
+Have a look at `defaults/main.yml`.

 ## Mandatory variables